Skip to content

 }, 999 );

-Send headers
+Send HTTP headers

 For example, the following line is an alternative implementation of the above X-Frame-Options header, as the send_frame_options_header function already exists in WordPress: